cognizone/semanticz-shaclviz/README.md

     - `sh:datatype`
     - `sh:maxCount`
     - `sh:minCount`
-- labels are taken from `dc:title` of the given shape, or from `rdfs:label` of the target class/path property.
+- labels are taken from `rdfs:label` of the target ontology class/ontology property in the path.
+In case there is a `dc:title` of the given class shape (resp. `sh:name` of the given property shape), it overrides the label of the ontology entity.
+If neither label is present, it is extracted from the IRI.

 ## Minimal Example
 ```bash